Guru Ravidas Jayanti 2025: Timeless Legacy

 Some Incidents from His Life

-1. Guru Ravidas ji’s extraordinary devotion to God sparked a significant backlash from the Brahmins of Kanshi.
+Guru Ravidas ji’s extraordinary devotion to God sparked a significant backlash from the Brahmins of Kanshi.
 Born into a low-caste family, the Brahmins unjustly regarded him as unworthy of practicing divine devotion.
 Despite facing continuous opposition from the priestly classes, Guruji made an undeniable impact on society and challenged the Brahmins’ narrow-minded beliefs.

-2. Guru Ravidas Ji answered Guru Nanak Dev Ji’s call and generously donating his old manuscripts along with a collection of his verses and poems.
+Guru Ravidas Ji answered Guru Nanak Dev Ji’s call and generously donated his old manuscripts along with a collection of his verses and poems.
 Within the sacred Sikh scripture, Guru Granth Sahib, there are 41 verses of Guru Ravidas, meticulously compiled by Guru Arjan Dev Ji, the fifth Guru of the Sikhs.
 The Sikhs refer to him as Bhagat Ravidas in the Sikh holy book.

-3. Sant Guru Ravidas is considered the spiritual Guru of Meera Bai, who was the queen of Chittoor and the daughter of King Rao Dudaji of Rajasthan.
-She was very impressed by the teachings of Guru Ravidas and became a great follower of him.
+Sant Guru Ravidas is considered the spiritual Guru of Meera Bai, who was the queen of Chittoor and the daughter of King Rao Dudaji of Rajasthan.
+She was very impressed by the teachings of Guru Ravidas and became a great follower of his.
 She faced ridicule for having a cobbler as her Guru and offered a valuable diamond to help him live more comfortably.
 Despite her insistence, Guru Ravidas lovingly refused, stating he needed nothing beyond his humble work.
 When Mirabai returned months later, she found Guruji still poor and the diamond untouched, as he possessed greater wealth that required no gifts.

-4. Once, some of his disciples and followers eagerly asked him to take a holy dip in the sacred river Ganges.
+Once, some of his disciples and followers eagerly asked him to take a holy dip in the sacred river Ganges.
 With a smile, he explained that he had already promised one of his customers to deliver shoes, so he wouldn’t be able to join them this time.
 One of his disciples, passionate about the tradition, urged him repeatedly.
 In response, he shared his uplifting beliefs about the common saying “Man changa to kathoti mein Ganga,” meaning that our bodies become holy through the purity of our souls.
 He reminded them that true holiness comes from a pure and joyful heart and that one can feel completely sacred even after enjoying a bath in the comfort of their own home.

 Rituals and Celebrations of Ravidas Jayanti